 - respecting others privacy and needs for quiet

-- reporting any risks to safety, a persons welbeing, or fire of which you become aware using the prescribed protocol as contained in the residents' Handbook
+- reporting any risks to safety, a persons welbeing, or fire of which you become aware using the prescribed protocol as contained in the Residences Handbook

-- logging in a timely way and using the prescribed protocol any maintenance issues of which you become aware
+- logging and using the prescribed protocol, in a timely manner, any maintenance issues of which you become aware

 - reporting any illegality, disorder or noise that affects you or other residents (using prescribed protcol)

-- controlling your visitors' behaviour within the expected norms as set out in the handbook and license to reside
+- controlling your visitors' behaviour within the expected norms as set out in the handbook and Licence to Reside

 - managing your own belongings and keeping your bedroom door locked at all times